89th Military Police Brigade

 The 89th Military Police Brigade is a military police brigade of the United States Army based at Fort Hood, Texas.
 It is a subordinate unit of III Armored Corps.

 Activated in Vietnam in the midst of the Vietnam War, the unit provided military police services for two corp-sized forces operating in the region.
 It played a supporting role throughout the entire conflict, staying in theater for the entire war and earning fifteen campaign streamers.

 Since then, the brigade has seen duty in numerous areas of operation throughout the world and performed numerous duties including disaster relief for Hurricane Hugo as well as service in Guantánamo Bay.
 It also played a supporting role in the Gulf War.
 Recently the brigade served two tours of duty in support of Operation Iraqi Freedom.

 Organization

 The brigade is subordinate to III Armored Corps and headquartered at Fort Hood, Texas.
 Almost 1,000 soldiers of the brigade are stationed there.

-The Brigade contains four subordinate battalions of military police:
+The Brigade contains three subordinate battalions of military police(All subordinate battalions to the brigade have been inactivated besides 720th Military Police Battalion):